By Courtney Pittman

 This home plan design is simple and efficient – making it an ideal house plan for a modern family on a tight budget.
 Hosting three bedrooms, a large master bath room, a simple cost effective bathroom, a large common room, and plenty of storage, this design is full convenience.
 The single-level layout and universal design options make it an excellent house plan for empty-nesters.

 This home features passive solar design techniques such as Southern exposure for large areas of glazing, window shading devices and super insulated construction options make this modern house plan green.
 The simple shape and D.I.Y. options make this an extremely affordable home design.
-Find out how much plan 497-57 will cost to build here.
+Find out how much this plan will cost to build.

 This beautiful country home plan design offers a huge wraparound front porch and has a side loading three-car garage.
 The great room sports a fireplace and is open to the kitchen, which features a large island bar, a walk-in pantry, breakfast nook, dining room, and access to the grilling porch.
 A laundry room boasts a shower and toilet for even more convenience.

-Tucked away to the front of the floor plan, the master suite has not one, but two walk-in closets, while the master bathroom offers a soaking tub and a corner glass shower.
+Tucked away to the front of the floor plan, the master suite has not one, but two walk-in closets (organize your closet with these tips from Real Simple), while the master bathroom offers a soaking tub and a corner glass shower.
 Three more bedrooms are located in the back corner of the house.
 Don’t miss the enormous game room on the second level!
-Find out how much plan 17-2503 will cost to build here.
+Find out how much this plan will cost to build.